IGE-numerique/ige-calcul/schedulers/slurm/slurm.md

 ```
 mpif90 -o hello_mpi  hello_mpi.f90`
 ```
-Now you have an executable that you can run using slurm
+Now you have an executable hello_mpi that you can run using slurm

-1. Create your submission job
+2. Create your submission job

 A job consists in two parts: resource requests and job steps.